Friday, 3 April 2015

-Good Friday Morning - The Mass of the Pre-Sanctified
+Good Friday Morning - Mass of the Pre-Sanctified

 Good Friday, Feria VI in Parasceve, is a Double of the First Class.
 On Good Friday morning the altar is bare except for six candlesticks bearing candles of unbleached wax and the altar Cross veiled in black (preferably) or violet.

-The Little Hours are chanted exactly as yesterday morning, the only difference being that Mortem autem crucis is added to Christus factus est and the altar candles are not lit.
+The Little Hours are chanted as they were yesterday morning, the only difference being that Mortem autem crucis is added to Christus factus est and the altar candles are not lit.